vinceimbat/vinceimbat/content/thoughts/the inward morning commentary 1952-08-26.md

 Therefore, Bugbee's admonition is just to write everything down.
 When they come, write them down without thinking about how they will add up.
 Just flow.
 Like a poem, move from one perception to another.
 And this reminds me a lot of [[henry david thoreau|Henry David Thoreau]].
 This is also how he saw insights and perhaps why he valued his journal because it is there where the first development or capture of insight comes from.

-This makes me think about the [[thoughts/seeds]] (i.e., field notes I take while walking and fleeting notes I take when reading).
+This makes me think about the [[seeds]] (i.e., field notes I take while walking and fleeting notes I take when reading).
 I need to publish and share them too, but I don't want to share my daily notes.
 So what I might try to do is to create separate notes for them.
 Connect them in the daily note but separate them.
 These will be the seeds collected on a specific tag.

 [^1]: This reminds me of the metaphor I am using for my entire philosophical journey: [[thoughts/my forest garden of the mind|my forest garden of the mind]].